-I've travelled to Bali, Indonesia, annually since 2009, where I spent a year living and teaching about dreams.
+I've travelled to Bali, Indonesia, nearly annually since 2009, where I spent a year living and teaching about dreams.
 When visiting Bali, I independently research Balinese dreams and cosmology, and until the fall of 2014 I was mentored by I Gusti Made Pujana, a beloved Balinese traditional healer, or Balian, who sadly passed from this world at that time.
 So many blessings to him.

-In my spare time, I’ve trained my wildly funny cat, Bowie, to do tricks like a dog, and enjoy seeing him splash around in the bathtub in a very uncatlike manner.
+In my spare time, I’ve trained my wildly funny cat, Bowie, to do tricks like a dog, and enjoy seeing him splash around playing in the bathtub in a very uncatlike manner.
 I love adventures in the outdoors, and occasionally I pick up my LED hula hoop and take it for a spin.
 Life is truly an adventure and I intend to have one every day.

 Finally, I know working with dreams in the right way can help you heal huge things.
 I’m living proof of that.
 I’ve penned chapters with a taste of how dreams have changed my life in two anthologies: Rebearths: Conversations With a World Ensouled, edited by Craig Chalquist, PhD, and the new Chicken Soup for the Soul: Dreams and Premonitions, edited by Amy Newmark and Kelly Sullivan Walden.